INSTRUMENTS / GENERATORS

 The modulation matrix in Sytrus allows you to set up the FM synthesis algorithm and to adjust the operator send levels for effects and filter modules, and panning and 'dry'

 SUPER IMPORTANT POINT: You can't automate the knobs in the FM or RM matrix.
-However, you can automate or modulate the Volume knob (VOL) on the Operator (Oscillator) Module.
-This has the exact same effect as modulating the matrix knobs since you are changing the amplitude, and so amount of the Frequency or Ring Modulation available.
+However, for FM you can automate or modulate the Volume knob (VOL) on the Operator (Oscillator) Module.
+This has the exact same effect as modulating the matrix knobs since you are changing the amplitude, and so amount of the Frequency Modulation.

 Each matrix knob controls a specific function or mapping (as explained below).
 The neutral position for each knob is the middle Use Alt + Left-click to reset a knob to its neutral position.
 You can also Right-click a knob to quickly mute/unmute, while preserving the knob value (this feature is useful when testing and tuning a patch)